mocobeta/rust99/binary-trees/README.md

 Particularly, complete binary trees are used as data structures (or addressing schemes) for heaps.

 We can assign an address number to each node in a complete binary tree by enumerating the nodes in levelorder, starting at the root with number 1.
-In doing so, we realize that for every node _X_ with address _A_ the following property holds: The address of _X_'s left and right successors are 2 \* _A_ and 2 \* _A_+1, respectively, supposed the successors do exist.
+In doing so, we realize that for every node _X_ with address _A_ the following property holds: The address of _X_'s left and right successors are 2 \* _A_ and 2 \* _A_ + 1, respectively, supposed the successors do exist.
 This fact can be used to elegantly construct a complete binary tree structure.
 Write a function `complete_binary_tree()` that takes as parameters the number of nodes and the value to put in each node.

 Example: [examples/cbt.rs](./P63/examples/cbt.rs)
 ```rust